Donald De La Haye: YouTube career

-While kicked off the UCF football team, De La Haye put more focus on his Deestroying youtube channel, which he started as a teenager in 2015.
+While removed from the active UCF football team roster, De La Haye put more focus on his Deestroying YouTube channel, which he started as a teenager in 2015.
 Evolving from skits on football stereotypes and kicker trick shot videos, the channel has also featured gaming videos, skits impersonating National Football League players such as Odell Beckham Jr., Tom Brady and JuJu Smith-Schuster, actual collaborations with players such as Smith-Schuster, Marquette King, Cam Newton, Antonio Brown, and Tyreek Hill and partnerships with the NFL and other sports organizations to create content.
-The channel has since surpassed 4.5 million subscribers after having just 94,000 when De La Haye left UCF.
+The channel has since surpassed 5.8 million subscribers after having just 94,000 when De La Haye left UCF.

 De La Haye has also collaborated with other YouTube personalities such as Logan Paul, competing in the latter's "Challenger Games" in July 2019.
-This was his most popular video as of March 2021, eclipsing over 12 million views.

-De La Haye has also attracted attention and collaborations outside of football such as his collaborations with other YouTubers like Flight and Cash Nasty, and continues to grow his channel.
+Professional football career

-Professional gridiron football career
+Toronto Argonauts

 After years of advocating for an NFL team to sign him through his videos, De La Haye was signed by the Toronto Argonauts of the Canadian Football League on May 19, 2019.
 The signing resulted in over 15,000 new followers on the Argonauts' official Instagram account.
 He appeared in both preseason games, making his one field goal attempt from a distance of 16 yards, and recording one punt for 46 yards.
 De La Haye was signed to the practice roster to begin the season.
-Due to limits on American players allowed on the roster, the Argonauts later placed De La Haye on the Suspended list in order to allow him to be free of team obligations and continue to upload videos consistently, which generates more income than being on the practice squad.
+Due to limits on American players allowed on the roster, the Argonauts later placed De La Haye on the Suspended list in order to allow him to be free of team obligations and continue to upload videos consistently, which, according to De La Haye, generated more income than being on the practice squad.

-Recently, he has been making YouTube videos that display him practicing kicks, in the ultimate goal of making the NFL.
-In 2021 De La Haye posted a video in which he got invited to work out for the NFL Scouting Combine.
+De La Haye continued making YouTube videos that display him practicing kicks, in the ultimate goal of making the NFL.
+In 2021, De La Haye posted a video in which he got invited to work out for the NFL Scouting Combine.
 De La Haye also won the Kohls Pro Combine kickoff competition in 2021.